snipsnapdev/snipsnap/README.md

 3. Create your snippets by using the [described format](https://github.com/snipsnapdev/snipsnap#snippets-format).
 4. Validate you snippets by running `npx snipsnapdev/snipsnap-importer validate` from your cloned snipsnap repository folder.
 5. Create PR.

-## How it works
-Snipsnap VS Code extension scans your package.json(or yarn.lock) and searches on the server available snippets for packages you have in the project.
-It means that you don't need anymore install different extensions with snippets for frameworks, libraries you use.

-Snipsnap extension creates `snipsnap.code-snippets` inside `.vscode` folder with all snippets, so snippets will be available even for other developers who did not install extension.

-All snippets currently present in this repository and follow guidelines described below.

 ## Snippets Format